 - Versatile: Ideal for a variety of dishes from breakfast to dessert.

-- Healthy Ingredients: Uses fresh or frozen blueberries, making it a wholesome choice.
+- The Best Ingredients: Uses fresh or frozen blueberries, making it a wholesome choice.

 - Sugar: Granulated sugar adds the right amount of sweetness.